H4S0/nike-website/README.md

+This project is a recreation of the Nike shoes website, inspired by JS Mastery's Tailwind CSS crash course.
+Features

+    Responsive Design: The website is fully responsive, ensuring a seamless experience across all devices.
+    Tailwind CSS: Utilizes Tailwind CSS for efficient and streamlined styling.
+    Interactive UI: Includes interactive elements to enhance user engagement.
+    Product Display: Showcases Nike shoes with detailed descriptions and images.

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.